cwi-dis/iotsaDisplayServer/readme.md

 Compile, and flash either using an FTDI or (if your esp board supports it) over-the-air.

+It is also possible to build variants of this service by specifying _iotsa_ build flags:

+- `-DIOTSA_WITHOUT_HTTP -DIOTSA_WITH_HTTPS` builds a version that uses https (for securing your display)
+- `-DIOTSA_WITHOUT_HTTP -DIOTSA_WITHOUT_REST -DIOTSA_WITH_COAP` builds a version with no web interface and no REST interface.
+In stead, the API is exposed over UDP using the COAP protocol.
+This could be used for an low-power version if you have a suitable low power display.

 ## Operation

 The first time the board boots it creates a Wifi network with a name similar to _config-iotsa1234_.
 Connect a device to that network and visit <http://192.168.4.1>.
 Configure your device name (using the name _lcd_ is suggested), WiFi name and password, and after reboot the iotsa board should connect to your network and be visible as <http://lcd.local>.